Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-In German traffic regulations, police officers are allowed to withhold a driver’s card specifically when the card presented does not belong to the person driving.
-The driver’s card is personal and must only be used by the registered driver.
-Using someone else’s card is a violation of the rules for professional drivers and the tachograph system.
+In German traffic law, police officers are authorized to withhold a driver’s card specifically when the card presented does not belong to the driver.
+This is important because the driver’s card records driving times and rest periods, and using someone else’s card can falsify these records, which is illegal and can compromise road safety.